Wimp Sanderson

-Winfrey "Wimp" Sanderson (born August 8, 1937) is a retired American college basketball coach.
-He coached at the University of Alabama from 1981 to 1992 and the University of Arkansas at Little Rock from 1994 to 1999.
+Winfrey "Wimp" Sanderson (born August 8, 1937) is an American former college basketball coach.
+He coached at the University of Alabama from 1980 to 1992 followed by stint at the University of Arkansas at Little Rock from 1994 to 1999.

 Sanderson was born in Florence, Alabama.
-He prepped at Coffee High School and graduated from Florence State College, now known as the University of North Alabama, in 1959.
+He attended Coffee High School and graduated from Florence State College, in 1959.
 In 1960 he became a graduate assistant under Hayden Riley at Alabama, and in 1961 he was made a full-time assistant.
-He served in this capacity for 20 years under both Riley and C. M. Newton, eventually becoming Newton's top assistant.
+Sanderson served in this capacity for 20 years under both Riley and C. M. Newton, eventually becoming Newton's top assistant.
 When Newton resigned to become assistant commissioner of the Southeastern Conference, Sanderson was named his successor.
 In 12 years as head coach his teams averaged 21.8 wins a year, with a 267–119 record, and they won 5 SEC tournaments.
 They played in one NIT and ten NCAA tournaments making the Sweet 16 six times.
 He is only coach in Alabama history to win 200 or more games in his first 10 years.
 He was the Southeastern Conference Coach of the Year in 1987, 1989 and 1990, and was the National Coach of the Year in 1987.

 Sanderson was known for wearing plaid sport jackets on the sidelines.
 During his tenure at Alabama, the Coleman Coliseum was known as the "Plaid Palace" (with its midcourt logo painted crimson-and-white plaid), the Million Dollar Band was known as the "Plaid Players", and many fans came to games wearing plaid in Sanderson's honor.